Stock of the Day

 Here are some ways that investors could benefit from investing in Verizon Communications Inc.:

-• The company reported earnings per share of $1.19, exceeding expectations, which reflects strong financial performance and operational efficiency.
+• The company reported strong earnings per share (EPS) of $1.28 for the latest quarter, exceeding analysts' expectations, which indicates robust financial performance.

 Verizon Communications Bear Case